-Only a small four percent of boys who participate in scouting make it to Eagle, the highest rank in Boy Scouts of America.
-Part of it may be the hard work that is required to acquire the twenty-one merit badges among other things.
-But there may be another factor too.
+Only four percent of boys who participate in scouting make it to Eagle, the highest rank in Boy Scouts of America.
+Part of it may be the hard work that is required to acquire the twenty-one merit badges.
+But there may be another factor.

-In a recent conversation with a scoutmaster, I heard him bemoan the issue of older scouts leaving the program as they get into high school and especially as they become upper-classmen.
-He said they have a saying in scouts about the reasons boys don’t stick with it: Wheels, Work and Women.
+In a recent conversation with a scoutmaster, I heard him bemoan the issue of older scouts leaving the program as they get into high school, especially as they become upper-classmen.
+He said they have a saying in scouts about the reasons boys don’t stick with it: Wheels, Work, and Women.

-When I talk with local church student ministry leaders they speak of a similar problem.
-I also notice it at student ministry conferences.
+Local church student ministry leaders speak of a similar problem that I also notice at student ministry conferences.
 There are always more younger grades than older grades.
 The older students start dropping like flies from the regular student ministry programs.
-If you’re a local church student ministry leader, there’s no doubt you have dealt with this issue in some form or another.
+If you’re a local church student ministry leader, you have likely dealt with this issue in some form or another.

-Here are some thoughts for student ministry leaders in regards to older students:
+Here are thoughts for student ministry leaders in regards to older students:

 They Either Lead or Leave